liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

 Web Content Types had to be updated in a properties file and could not be translated easily.
 Categories provide a much more flexible behavior and a better UI.
-In addition, all the features developed for categories can be used now, such as filters in asset publisher or faceted search.
+In addition, all the features, such as filters, developed for categories can be used now in asset publishers and faceted search.

 ---------------------------------------